AryanAgrahari07/dotenv-guard/README.md

   DEBUG: env.bool({ default: false })
 });

-// After (dotenv-guard)
+// After (dotenv-shield)
 // 1.
-Generate schema: npx dotenv-guard generate
+Generate schema: npx dotenv-shield generate
 // 2.
 Validate in code:
-const { validateEnv } = require('dotenv-guard');
+const { validateEnv } = require('dotenv-shield');
 await validateEnv(); // Validates against .env.schema.json
 ```

 ## FAQ

-**Q: Does dotenv-guard load my .env file?**
+**Q: Does dotenv-shield load my .env file?**
-A: No, dotenv-guard only validates `process.env`.
+A: No, dotenv-shield only validates `process.env`.
 Use `dotenv` or your framework's env loading mechanism separately.

-**Q: Can I use dotenv-guard in production?**
+**Q: Can I use dotenv-shield in production?**
 A: Yes!
-Use `dotenv-guard validate --ci` in production builds to catch configuration issues before deployment.
+Use `dotenv-shield validate --ci` in production builds to catch configuration issues before deployment.

 **Q: What happens if I have extra variables not in the schema?**
 A: By default, extra variables are allowed.
 Use `--ci` mode or `strict: true` in config to disallow them.

 **Q: Can I validate environment variables from a specific file?**
-A: Yes, use `npx dotenv-guard validate --env .env.production` to load and validate a specific env file.
+A: Yes, use `npx dotenv-shield validate --env .env.production` to load and validate a specific env file.

 **Q: How do I handle dynamic environment variable names?**
-A: dotenv-guard has limited support for patterns like `${type}_DATABASE_URL`.
+A: dotenv-shield has limited support for patterns like `${type}_DATABASE_URL`.
 For complex dynamic cases, consider manual schema editing.

 **Q: Is there TypeScript support?**
-A: Yes! dotenv-guard scans TypeScript files for `process.env` usage.
+A: Yes! dotenv-shield scans TypeScript files for `process.env` usage.
 TypeScript type generation is planned for v2.

 **Q: Can I use this with monorepos?**
-A: Yes, run dotenv-guard in each package directory, or use `--cwd` to specify the working directory.
+A: Yes, run dotenv-shield in each package directory, or use `--cwd` to specify the working directory.

 ## Contributing